opencv/opencv-python/README.md

 **Q: Why the packages do not include non-free algorithms?**

-A: Non-free algorithms such as SIFT and SURF are not included in these packages because they are patented and therefore cannot be distributed as built binaries.
+A: Non-free algorithms such as SURF are not included in these packages because they are patented / non-free and therefore cannot be distributed as built binaries.
+Note that SIFT is included in the builds due to patent expiration since OpenCV versions 4.3.0 and 3.4.10.
 See this issue for more info: https://github.com/skvark/opencv-python/issues/126

 **Q: Why the package and import are different (opencv-python vs. cv2)?**